fishilico/home-files/README.rst

 * ``tests/``: scripts which check the style of the files (PEP8-compliance of Python scripts, copyright information, etc.).
 * ``xdgconfig/``: settings for Desktop Environments which do not use plain old text files.
-These DE usally build a database and an provide an API which makes saving & restoring settings way harder than it has to be.
+These DE usually build a database and an provide an API which makes saving & restoring settings way harder than it has to be.
 Nonetheless parts of such a task can be automated.